§ 7550 General.

 § 7554 Voter eligibility.

 (b) A municipality that uses the State's Voter Registration System as the source of its list of registered voters must enter into a written agreement with the Department of Elections that specifies the responsibilities of each party registering voters, maintaining voter records and providing Election Day support.
+The deadline for voter registration shall be no more than 30 days prior to any scheduled municipal election, and timeliness shall be determined in accordance with § 2036(1) and (2) of this title.

 (d) Persons appearing to vote shall present proof of identity and address.
 The identification shall be 1 or more of the following items that individually or together show the identity and address of the person: